 While the playground isn’t fenced, the landscaping and design does create some barrier to little ones being able to run off quickly onto the nearby roads.
-I would still much prefer a fence, at least a continuation of the low, log fence running around most of Dundas Park.
+And thankfully in 2021, fencing has finally been placed along the park end on Yates Ave and Quarry Road.

 At the playground and water play area, there are three covered picnic tables, a dual BBQ and a water re-fill station.

 The toilets are located near the shops on Yates Ave, a few minutes walk away.
 There you’ll find a cafe, convenience store, hairdressers and pizza restaurant.

 The exercise equipment was recently upgraded, much to my kids disappointed.
 It’s now stationary equipment and there are three stations to incorporate into your workout.
 You will find the exercise equipment along the walk/cycle way near the basketball court and opposite from the Vikings Sports Club.

 There are also cricket nets, netball courts and a basketball semi court.

 And the sports pavilion was upgraded in 2021, with new BBQs being added as well as a picnic table.